Overview

 Application process

-In the selection process, applicants will be assessed on the following criteria, and seats will be offered accordingly.
+Applicants to this program will be assessed on the following criteria, and seats will be offered accordingly:

 • Applicants who have graduated from SAIT with a diploma in Hospitality and Tourism Management (previously Hospitality Management) with a minimum GPA of 2.3 will be offered admission on a first-qualified, first-offered basis.
 Once the program is full, qualified applicants will be placed on a waitlist.

-• Applicants who have a diploma in Hospitality Management from another accredited post-secondary institution will be placed into selection for review to determine equivalency.
+• Applicants with a diploma in Hospitality Management from another accredited post-secondary institution will be placed into selection for review to determine equivalency.
 Completion of additional courses may be required.

 Ready to apply?